 Oak Meadow Montessori School (OMMS) was founded in 1993 by Lynn and Michael Nehez and Jody and David Sills.
-The school is operated by Oak Meadow Montessori School, Inc., a Georgia Domestic Non-Profit Corporation, recognized as a 501(c)(3) public charitable organization.
+Today, the school is operated by Oak Meadow Montessori School, Inc., a Georgia Domestic Non-Profit Corporation, recognized as a 501(c)(3) public charitable organization.
 The school is licensed by the Georgia Department of Early Care and Learning (DECAL) Bright from The Start and is accredited by the American Montessori Society (AMS) and Cognia/SACS (The Southern Association of Colleges and Schools).

-At Oak Meadow Montessori School we are dedicated to the teachings and methods of Dr. Maria Montessori.
-These methods follow the child's natural path of development.
+At Oak Meadow Montessori School we are dedicated to the scientifically designed system of education developed through the work of Dr. Maria Montessori.
+This system follows the child's natural path of development.
 In our carefully prepared classrooms, certified Montessori Guides thoughtfully present lessons on the correct use of the didactic materials and guide each child in their process toward self-construction.
 This rich and scientifically designed curriculum develops and strengthens the child's skills of planning, organization, initiation, patience, logical sequence, self-control, perseverance, problem solving and working memory.

 The mixed ages and multi-year cycles of the Montessori classrooms build relationships and communication skills and allow children to experience a deep sense of community.
-This experience of community is an integral part of our philosophy, and we celebrate what we can accomplish when we work together.
-As part of our OMMS family, we ask your support in helping your children have real life experiences and to develop naturally and healthily.
+This experience of community is an integral part of our curriculum, and we celebrate what we can accomplish when we work together.
+As part of our OMMS family, we ask for your support in helping your children have real life experiences and to develop naturally and healthily.
 Some of our guidelines that pertain to this belief include the following:

-- We recommend zero screen time for children under two and limited screen time as children mature.
+- We recommend zero screen time for children under six and limited screen time as children mature.
 Screens and computer games (even educational ones) adversely alter the development of the child's brain, eyes, and other senses. - We respectfully ask that all the children's belongings with fantasy characters, including superheroes, princesses, and cartoon characters stay at home. - We believe in healthy human development and ask that you avoid anything that may adversely impact the children's development.
-For this reason, there is no sugar and no nuts allowed at school
+For this reason, there is no sugar and no nuts allowed at school.